shubhachandra/gcp-py/README.md

-Solution Document: Implementing Google Cloud Network Intelligence Center - Network Analyzer with BigQuery and BI Integration
+Here’s a Confluence-friendly version of the Google Cloud Network Intelligence Center - Network Analyzer Implementation document.
+It includes proper formatting with headers, code blocks, and SQL styling to ensure readability.

-Overview

-This document outlines the steps to implement Google Cloud Network Intelligence Center - Network Analyzer and integrate its insights with BigQuery for analytics and a BI tool for visualization.
-The process includes retrieving subnet allocation data, exporting it to BigQuery, joining it with Cloud Asset Inventory subnet details, and visualizing subnet utilization.

 ⸻

-Implementation Steps
+Google Cloud Network Intelligence Center - Network Analyzer Implementation

+Objective: Implement Google Cloud’s Network Analyzer to monitor subnet IP allocation, export data to BigQuery, and visualize subnet utilization with a BI tool.

+⸻

-Step 1: Use Network Analyzer to View IP Address Allocation & Set Up Logging
+1. View IP Address Allocation & Set Up Logging in Network Analyzer

+Steps:
+	1. Go to Google Cloud Console.
-	1. Navigate to Google Cloud Console → Network Intelligence Center → Network Analyzer.
+	2. Navigate to Network Intelligence Center → Network Analyzer.
-	2. Click on View for a summary of IP address allocation percentage of subnet ranges.
+	3. Click View to check IP address allocation percentage.
-	3. Click on View Logs and go to Logs Explorer.
+	4. Click View Logs → Logs Explorer.
-	4. In Logs Explorer, create an alert based on the Network Analyzer logs.
+	5. Create an Alert for subnet usage anomalies.
-	5. Copy the query used by Network Analyzer for IP allocation insights.
+	6. Copy the query used by Network Analyzer.
-	6. Create a log sink to export these logs to BigQuery:
+	7. Create a Log Sink to export logs to BigQuery:
 	•	In Logs Router, create a new sink.
 	•	Set BigQuery as the destination.
 	•	Choose the appropriate dataset in BigQuery.

 ⸻

-Step 2: Retrieve Subnet Details from Cloud Asset Inventory
+2. Retrieve Subnet Details from Cloud Asset Inventory

+Steps:
-	1. In Google Cloud Console, go to Cloud Asset Inventory.
+	1. Go to Cloud Asset Inventory in Google Cloud Console.
 	2. Click on Resources and select compute.subnetwork.
 	3. Click on Asset Query.
-	4. Run the following query in Asset Query:
+	4. Run the following SQL query:

 SELECT * FROM compute_googleapis_com_Subnetwork;

-	5. Click on Run.
+	5. Click Run.
-	6. Export the results to a CSV file and save it locally.
+	6. Export results to a CSV file and save it locally.

 ⸻

-Step 3: Create a Table in BigQuery & Upload CSV
+3. Create a BigQuery Table & Upload CSV

+Steps:
-	1. Navigate to BigQuery in Google Cloud Console.
+	1. Go to BigQuery Console.
-	2. Create a new dataset (if not already created).
+	2. Select or create a new dataset.
-	3. Click on Create Table.
+	3. Click Create Table.
-	4. Select Upload CSV file as the source and choose the previously exported subnet details CSV file.
+	4. Select Upload CSV file and choose the subnet CSV file.
-	5. Define the schema:
+	5. Schema definition:
 	•	subnetwork_name (STRING)
 	•	ip_cidr_range (STRING)
 	•	region (STRING)
 	•	creation_timestamp (TIMESTAMP)
-	•	other relevant fields as per exported data
+	•	Other relevant fields as per exported data.
-	6. Click on Create Table.
+	6. Click Create Table.

 ⸻

-Step 4: Join Tables & Filter Old Subnets
+4. Join Tables & Filter Old Subnets

-	1. Create a new table in BigQuery to store joined data.
-	2. Use the JOIN function to merge the Network Analyzer logs (sink data) with the Cloud Asset Inventory subnet table on subnetwork_name.
-	3. Use a filter to identify subnets older than 3 months.
-	4. Compute the IP allocation ratio for each subnet.
-	5. Example SQL query:
+SQL Query:

 SELECT
     n.subnetwork_name,